 WE ARE REOPENED AND READY FOR YOUR VISIT - WE'VE MISSED YOU!

-As the San Francisco Bay Area continues to move forward in the reopening process, the safety and security of our residents and visitors remain our top priority.
-Local hotels, restaurants, attractions, and other businesses in San Mateo County and Palo Alto understand the importance of following commercial sanitation and safety protocols, and all have been working extremely hard in order to reach these goals.
+As the San Francisco Bay Area continues to move forward in these unprecedented times, the safety and security of our residents and visitors remain our top priority.
+Local hotels, restaurants, attractions, and other businesses in San Mateo County and Palo Alto understand the importance of following commercial sanitation and safety protocols, and all continue to work extremely hard in order to reach these goals.

-As a destination, we are committed to continuing to work closely with local government agencies to stay informed and in compliance with all health and safety orders to prevent the spread of this disease.
+As a destination, we are committed to continuing to work closely with local and state government agencies to stay informed and in compliance with all health and safety orders to prevent the spread of this disease.
+Therefore, below we've listed the latest travel updates that we hope are helpful when you're planning your next visit.
 In addition, local businesses have begun a pledge to be "Reopened & Ready" and promise to take every precaution to keep visitors safe and healthy as we move through the phases of reopening in our region.

 Together, we're committed to be "Reopened & Ready" to welcome YOU back!